Atohor/fifa-21-data-cleaning-task/README.md

 <div align="center">
     <h2>CONCLUSION</h2>
 </div>
 At the end of the day, Data validation was done to verify that the data is accurate, complete, and consistent.
-Conclusively after what posed to be a Herculean task at first glance, i'm glad i rose up to the occassion to take the bull by the horn in participating in this #DatacleaningChallenge.
+Conclusively after what posed to be a Herculean task at first glance, i'm glad i rose up to the occassion to take the bull by the horn by participating in this #DatacleaningChallenge.
 This has served as a great learning curve for an Intermediate level analyst like me.

 Honing my analytical skills is a never ending journey hence i'm open to suggestions , recommendations and improvement .
 I'm also willing to guide other participants in this project.